ralph-bergmann/inject.dart/book/src/chapter_4_managing_application_state_through_di.md

 Now that we have a clean project structure, we'll implement state management using dependency injection principles.
-Our architecture will introduce two new components: a `CounterRepository` for data persistence and a `MyHomeViewModel` to connect the UI with this data layer.
+Our architecture will introduce two new components: a `CounterRepository` for data persistence and a `MyHomePageViewModel` to connect the UI with this data layer.

 The `CounterRepository` will handle the persistence of our counter value.
 It will provide methods to store and retrieve the counter, effectively